 Squeezy Bottle Rocket

-Learn about Newton’s Third Law with this easy squeezy rocket.
+Learn about Newton’s Third Law with an easy squeezy rocket.
 The little rockets on top of the bottle are made from foam, but you can use folded paper sealed at the top to make it easier.

 Film Canister Rockets